tntim96/closure-web-stack/closure-library/doc/develop/conformance_rules.md

-Instead, use the type-safe [`goog.dom.safe.setInnerHtml`] wrapper, or directly render a Strict Soy template using [`goog.soy.Renderer.prototype.renderElement`]
+Instead, use the type-safe [`goog.dom.safe.setInnerHtml`] wrapper, or directly render a Strict Soy template using [`goog.soy.Renderer.prototype.renderElement`] (or similar).
-\(or similar\).

-NOTE: Reads of these properties are permitted.
+Note: Reads of these properties are permitted.

 {: #untypedElements}
-### Creating untyped elements
+### Creating untyped elements is forbidden

 We have several conformance rules banning assignment to dangerous properties such as `script.src`.
 These rules work only if we know the type of the manipulated element, e.g. `HTMLScriptElement`.
-Unfortunately, `document.createElement('script')` and similar APIs return only `Element` as perceived by the compiler.
+Sadly, `document.createElement('script')` and similar return only `Element` as perceived by JS Compiler.
 For our rules to work, we need to know the exact type which is returned by `goog.dom` methods when used together with `goog.dom.TagName`.
-Typically, it's `goog.dom.createElement` and `goog.dom.createDom`, but other methods such as `goog.dom.getElementsByTagName` also work. `DomHelper` counterparts of these methods support `goog.dom.TagName` too.
+Typically, it's `goog.dom.createElement` and `goog.dom.createDom` but other methods such as `goog.dom.getElementsByTagName` also work. `DomHelper` counterparts of these methods support `goog.dom.TagName` too.

 For this reason, we ban creating untyped `'script'`, `'iframe'`, `'frame'`, `'embed'`, and `'object'` elements and require using `goog.dom` methods with `goog.dom.TagName` with them.

+{: #soyDeprecatedAutoescaping}
+### Non-strict escaping in Soy templates

+Rendering non-strict templates is prohibited for security reasons.
+We check if functions `soy.renderAsElement`, `soy.renderAsFragment` and `soy.renderElement` plus their versions in `goog.soy` and `goog.soy.Renderer` are called with strict-autoescaping templates.
+Calling them with non-strict templates is banned.

+This violation might be a false positive if you pass strict templates around with type `{Function}` or `function(): *`.
+Pass them with type `{goog.soy.StrictTemplate}` instead.

 {: #location}
 ### Assignment to Location.prototype.href and Window.prototype.location